rkwitt/rkwitt.github.io/index.md

 ## News

+- **September 2024**: *Neural Persistence Dynamics* will be presented at [NeurIPS](https://neurips.cc/) this year!
+A great collaboration between my group and Stefan Huber's group at the FH Salzburg; congrats to Sebastian, Florian and Martin!
+Preprint on [arXiv](https://arxiv.org/abs/2405.15732)

 - **June 2024**: *uniGradICON: A Foundation Model for Medical Image Registration* will be presented at [MICCAI '24](https://conferences.miccai.org/2024/en/) - Congrats Lin and Hastings!

 - **June 2024**: *Neural Persistence Dynamics* just dropped; check out the preprint on [arXiv](https://arxiv.org/abs/2405.15732); joint work